 - I also cut a single piece of cheesecloth, large enough to cover all three holes, and then folded up one corner before folding and stitching a basic hem around the edges.
 Hemming kept loose threads from tickling the girls’ faces; doubling up one corner made the mouth hole extra-dark, while still maximizing visibility through the eye holes.

 - I used fusible interfacing to attach the cheesecloth to the inside of the ghost costume, rather than trying to sew it on.
+(If you’ve never used it before, it basically acts like meltable glue, so you want to place the interfacing on the inside of the white fabric with the black cheesecloth on top of it, then iron over the cheesecloth.)
 This both avoided visible stitches on the costume face, and minimized the amount of sewing through hard-to-manage cheesecloth.

 - The girls agreed that adding elastic wrist-straps inside was a useful addition.

 Then you should be on our mailing list, so you don’t miss out on another time-money-sanity-saving hack! ✅ Click here to get signed up!